 The harassment didn’t end there, however.
-Samuel Owens continued persecuting the saints for more than 10 years and was connected with other conspirator groups through family relationships.
+Samuel Owens continued persecuting the Saints for more than 10 years and was connected with other conspirator groups through family relationships.
 For example, Owens' wife was a cousin to Senator Richard Young, who later served as the judge when Joseph's murderers were acquitted.
 Like the “Little Junto” group, Samuel Owens and the other Independence merchants also were concerned that Joseph Smith might prevail with the Redress Petitions to Congress in 1843-1844 and return to challenge their trade dominance in the Jackson County region.

 Lt.
 Robert E. Lee (later of Civil War fame), working for the U.S. Army Corp of Engineers, was assigned to clear the Des Moines Rapids on the Mississippi River between Commerce (Nauvoo) and Warsaw.
 In 1837, after many surveys, Lee discovered what he called the “Spanish Chute” underneath the surface of the Rapids, which he felt could be cleared to provide year-round steamboat access.
 Unfortunately for the Warsaw land speculators and residents, this natural waterway went from Nashville to Keokuk.
 Nauvoo, Montrose, and Keokuk would benefit from Lee’s efforts, but Warsaw would likely be left out.
-Furthermore, Lee later sold a steamboat to Joseph Smith and other Church members shortly after the Mormons arrived in Nauvoo, making Warsaw land speculators even more angry and covetous of the resources the Mormons had.
+Furthermore, Lee later sold a steamboat to Joseph Smith and other Church members shortly after the Latter-day Saints arrived in Nauvoo, making Warsaw land speculators even more angry and covetous of the resources the Latter-day Saints had.

-Statue of Joseph and Hyrum's ride to Carthage, found in front of the Nauvoo, Illinois Temple
+Statue of Joseph and Hyrum's ride to Carthage, found in front of the Nauvoo Illinois Temple

 The Des Moines Rapids Railroad was planned to run directly through Nauvoo to the Nauvoo steamboat landing sites.
 Cranes would unload cargo directly from the docked steamboats at Nauvoo to the railroad cars and then run to Warsaw to be reloaded back to steamboats during annual low water periods.
-Under this plan, Warsaw could remain a key commercial trade center with Nauvoo, but the newly arriving Mormons were settling right in the way of the planned railroad route.
+Under this plan, Warsaw could remain a key commercial trade center with Nauvoo, but the newly arriving Latter-day Saints were settling right in the way of the planned railroad route.